ubc-web-services/patches/README.md

 A central repository for collecting patches required for building Web Services' Drupal websites.

+## 3114989-18.patch

+Fixes the error: SMTP module is enabled, turned on, but SmtpConnect() threw exception SMTP Error: Could not authenticate.

 ## simplesamlphp_auth_cwl_login-final.patch

 Adds an image to the Campus Wide Login link when using SimpleSAML.
 The image must reside in your theme at '/img/cwl-login-btn.gif"